CigarsSmoker/Clone/Examples-of-useful-ruleset.md

     youtube.com ytimg.com * allow

 Even if you blocked all things Google in the global scope, Youtube will work just fine with these rules.

+#### youtube-nocookie.com

+This one is useful when you click on a blocked Youtube embedded in a frame on a 3rd-party page (click the label).
+It worked for me.

+youtube-nocookie.com googlevideo.com xhr allow
+youtube-nocookie.com ytimg.com * allow